AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

                  seed=42)
 ```

 DeepWalk model is now trained, so we can use the embeddings for classification.
-We can do a quick sense check of the model by looking at the nearest neighbours in the embeddings space of some of the facebook pages.
+We can quickly sense check the model by looking at the nearest neighbours in the embeddings space of some of the facebook pages.
 For example, let's check the most similar nodes to the Facebook page of American Express (ID 22196) and the BBC's show Apprentice (ID 451)

 ```python
 similar_to = '22196'